tapirdata/generator-webpack-versatile/templates/app/root/%README.md

 ```
 cleans the target-tree, builds the application, runs server application and runs server-
 and client-test headlessly using PhantomJS.
 Test-results are written into `test-results.xml`.
-This task is also used by `browserify-versatiles` self-tests.
+This task is also used by `webpack-versatile`'s self-tests.

 ```bash
 $ gulp --env prod dist